connexcs/docs/routing-engine.md

 |    580   | To (oU) User Missing                   | This is an internal error, you should never see this.
 If you do please contact us.                     |
 |    580   | To (fU) User Missing                   | This is an internal error, you should never see this.
 If you do please contact us.                     |

-**Note:** When making changes, although we try to synchronise all endpoints as fast as possible, this is a distributed system it can take up to 60 seconds for any changes to take affect.
+**Note:** When making changes, although we try to synchronise all endpoints as fast as possible, as this is a distributed system it can take up to 60 seconds for any changes to take affect.